sharpartzgh/Todo-App/README.md

 ## Usage

-To use TodoVite, simply type a task name in the input field and press enter to add it to the list.
+To use TodoApp, simply type a task name in the input field and press enter to add it to the list.
 You can  delete a task by clicking on the delete icon next to it.
 You can also mark a task as done by clicking on the checkbox.
 To filter tasks by status, click on the tabs at the top [All, Active, Completed].
 To change the theme, click on the toggle button at the top right corner of the app.

 ## Acknowledgements